hitoshi-watase/sercrod/docs/reference/directives/into.md

 Because `*into` writes to the root data object, scope behaves as follows:

 - The new key is visible as a normal data field.
-- Inside the same `na-blla` host, it is available through:
+- Inside the same `serc-rod` host, it is available through:
   - The implicit root scope.
   - `$data`, if you refer to the unwrapped data.
   - `$root`, if you are inside nested hosts.